AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Custom ViewerPresets and CSS are not replicated to [!DNL Dynamic Media] when [!DNL Dynamic Media] is activated selectively and disabled by [default](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/config-dm.html?lang=en#troubleshoot-dm-config) (NPR-36232).

-* When attempting to preview video renditions on asset details page the videos are slow to load (CQ-4320122).
+* When attempting to preview video renditions on asset details page, the videos are slow to load (CQ-4320122).

 * Browser page gets unresponsive and slows down when uploading more than 200 assets with Duplicate Asset Detector enabled (CQ-4319633).

 * When a panoramic image asset is added on the panoramic media component on a page, then an Uncaught Reference error is logged (CQ-4317666).

-* When interactive media viewer is implemented with experience fragment, the experience fragment is not opened from the publisher and an error is logged (CQ-4317655).
+* When interactive media viewer is implemented with Experience Fragment, the Experience Fragment is not opened from the publisher and an error is logged (CQ-4317655).

 * Publish to Dynamic Media option is not available in Quick Publish in metadataeditor view (CQ-4317199).

-* Site Authors with read only permissions can use smart crop functionality on assets and edit the smart cropped renditions.
-However, users with read only permissions should not be able to edit asset properties in Sites Dev instance (CQ-4316450).
+* Site Authors with read-only permissions can use smart crop functionality on assets and edit the smart cropped renditions.
+However, users with read-only permissions must not be able to edit asset properties in Sites Dev instance (CQ-4316450).

 * Video annotations do not work for folder paths where Dynamic Media configuration is not enabled, even if the AEM instance is set-up Dynamic Media mode (CQ-4314950).